wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 Once your workspace has been cloned or updated with the latest changes, it's time for you to get some work done!
 Within your workspace directory, you can take existing files and modify them.
 You can delete them too, or add new files to be version controlled.

 When you modify your repository in any way, you need to keep Git up-to-date of any changes.
 Doing so allows Git to update your local index.
 The list of files stored within the local index are then used to perform your next *commit*, which we'll be discussing in the next step.
-To keep Git informed, there are several Git commands which let you update the local index.
-Three of the commands are near-identical to those that were discussed in the [Unix Crash Course](#section-unix-commands) (e.g. `cp`, `mv`), with the addition of a `git` prefix.
+To keep Git informed, there are several Git commands that let you update the local index.
+Three of the commands are near identical to those that were discussed in the [Unix Crash Course](#section-unix-commands) (e.g. `cp`, `mv`), with the addition of a `git` prefix.

 * The first command `git add` allows you to request Git to add a particular file to the next commit for you.
 A common newcomer mistake is to assume that `git add` is used for adding new files to your repository only - *this is not the case.
 You must tell Git what modified files you wish to commit, too.* The command is invoked by typing `git add <filename>`, where `<filename>` is the name of the file you wish to add to your next commit.
 Multiple files and directories can be added with the command `git add .` - [**but be careful with this**](http://stackoverflow.com/a/16969786).
 * `git mv` performs the same function as the Unix `mv` command - it moves files.
 The only difference between the two is that `git mv` updates the local index for you before moving the file.
 Specify the filename with the syntax `git mv <current_filename> <new_filename>`.
 For example, with this command you can move files to a different directory within your repository.
 This will be reflected in your next commit.
 The command is also used to rename files - from the old filename to the new.